Asal-zou/analyzing--e-commerce-database-with-SQL/README.md

 (fill in your description and goals here)

 ## Process
-### Downloading and transferring CSV files in the PgAdmin database
+### Step1 :Downloading and transferring CSV files in the PgAdmin database
 ### (your step 2)

 ## Results